 Meet the Access Team

-The Student Academic Resource Center (SARC), Multicultural Academic Support Services Office (MASS), and First Year Advising and Exploration (FYAE) work together to coordinate and execute the Access Programs, which have a 98-100% retention rate yearly.
+The Student Academic Resource Center (SARC) and Multicultural Academic Support Services Office (MASS) work together to coordinate and execute the Access Program, which has a 97-100% retention rate yearly.

 Awards & Recognition

 - The SOAR Program was awarded the 2010 NACADA Outstanding Advising Program Certificate of Merit.

 - The Pegasus Success Program was awarded the 2006 Lee Noel and Randi Levitz Retention Excellence Award.

 - UCF was recognized in Diversity Magazine as 1 of 7 Diversity Champions nationwide.
 Both programs were among the programs cited as models of excellence for other institutions of higher education (2016).